habibimatrix/downtify/README.md

 ---

 > [!WARNING]
 > Users are responsible for their actions and any legal consequences.
-DowntiplX does not support unauthorized downloading of copyrighted material and takes no responsibility for user actions.
+Downtiplx does not support unauthorized downloading of copyrighted material and takes no responsibility for user actions.

 ---